Tools-for-Natural-Language-Processing/Tools-for-NLP-student-collab/README.md

 # Syllabus (preliminary & tentative)
-The table below summarizes the topics of each course meeting, and lists the preparation tasks for the following week.
-For each Monday meeting, there is a tutorial meeting on Wednesdays.
-The tutorial is for discussion of open questions and for hands-on tasks such as Python implementations of core ideas.
-Slides, additional material, Colab notebooks, etcs are collected in a [separate overview](resources/README.md).
+The table below summarizes the topics for each course meeting and lists the preparation tasks for the following week.
+For every Monday meeting, a tutorial is held on Wednesday.
+The tutorial is dedicated to discussing open questions and completing hands-on tasks, such as Python implementations of core concepts.
+Slides, additional materials, Colab notebooks, and other resources are collected in a [separate overview](resources/README.md).
 | Session | Date | Topic Title | Homework |
 | --- | --- | --- | --- |
 | 1 | 13.10.2025 | Introduction: Properties of AI systems, git basics (AI tutor) <br> Discussion reading: [Mollick (2023)](https://www.oneusefulthing.org/p/becoming-strange-in-the-long-singularity), [Law (2025)](https://www.learningfromexamples.com/p/what-academics-get-wrong)| Read Turing 1950<br>Start thinking about linguistics paper |